ENKI RedTeam CTF

 Once the Claude session limit reset, I shared what I'd figured out and we brainstormed together on how to crack it.

-During that conversation, a promising idea came up.
-The suggestion was to abuse a specific feature provided by Next — and that turned out to be the key.
+The suggestion was to abuse Next's next-image feature — and that turned out to be the key.

 Results